|

 and shade and have traditionally been used

-widely as a foundation planting.
+widely as a foundation plant.

 Some (especially